Hedging Sports Bets

 Hedge: Anyone that has a bet sports for a suitable period of time has made an error regarding entering their bets.
 Sportsbooks don’t allow customers to cancel wagers they have confirmed, so your best bet is to hedge your wager if you make a mistake or find yourself overexposed.

-Reputation and the trustworthiness of an online sportsbook are of particular importance when hedging.
+Reputation and the trustworthiness of an online sportsbook are of particular importance when hedging bets.
 Similar to arbitrage betting, it is vital that both sides of the bet are honored and that the operator can be trusted to play their clients.
-International sports bettors, particularly those living in regulated rather than grey or non-prohibition markets, on the whole, will have a much larger set of trusted bookmakers and legal tools to deal with rogue operators.
+International sports bettors, particularly those living in regulated will have a much larger set of trusted bookmakers and legal tools to deal with rogue operators.
 The situation for Americans is a bit different.

-If you’re hedging, we recommend that you stick to the elite tier of sportsbooks, instead of gambling (no pun intended) with smaller bookmakers.
+If you’re hedging bets, we recommend that you stick to the elite tier of sportsbooks, instead of gambling (no pun intended) with smaller bookmakers.
 If you’re looking to be speculative and try out sportsbooks that are middle of the road or perhaps slightly below average, save that for another time.

 Safe Sportsbooks For Hedging Sports Bets

 Before deposing at any sportsbook, we recommend checking out our sportsbook review section.
 It also may be worth revisiting when you decide to place a hedge wager unless you’re sure of the reputation of the sportsbook.
 Hedging a bet that turns out to be canceled retroactively or not honored is going to cost players dearly.
-Being sure that both sides of the bet will be honored is just as important as choosing +EV markets and calculating your hedge bet correctly.
+Honoring both sides is just as important as choosing +EV markets and calculating your hedge bet correctly.

 Hedging Sports Bets – Final Thoughts

-There undoubtedly times that players should hedge, but too often it’s something that they do too often.
+There undoubtedly times that players should hedge, but not too often.
 If you catch a bookmaker with their proverbial “pants down” and the market readjusts after you have placed your wager, it’s almost always incorrect to hedge in this scenario.
 An excellent example of this is our NBA betting article about wagering closer to tipoff.
 When players are ruled out for rest or injury, there are times you can beat the sportsbook to the punch.
 The sportsbooks typical adjust immediately, and the injuries or changes are reflected in their new odds.